IEEE Bionic Arm

 Objectives

-- Support real-time control behavior
+- Support real-time control behavior through a finite-state machine

 - Improve firmware structure and documentation